KesselZ/JumpGame/README.md

 # JumpGame
 This game is a simple jump game I wrote in 2019.
-You need to avoid all comming obstacles to gain higher score.
-In this game, the scene will randomly changes with the increase in sccore.
+You need to avoid all incoming obstacles to gain a higher score.
+In this game, the scene will randomly change with the increase in score.

 Press SPACE to jump